geeksunny/squeeb/README.md

 # squeeb

-squeeb is a little ORM sqlite library for Python.
+squeeb is An attempt at building an ORM for SQLite in Python.

 ### Requirements